Carlton Square — tract homes in Livermore (1965)

 Aerial view of the site of the 1967 Carlton Square model home complex in Livermore, California, showing the surrounding residential streets and neighborhood layout where the original model homes once stood.

-Map of the 1967 Carlton Square model homes on Murdell Lane in Livermore.
+Annotated aerial map of the 1967 Carlton Square model home complex on Murdell Lane.
+Base imagery from Apple Maps.

 Vintage March 1968 Contra Costa Times advertisement showing the detailed floor plan of the Berkeley Square model home, highlighting its layout and room dimensions for prospective buyers.